Will a career gap disqualify me? How to talk about it without sounding defensive

 Most teams are not looking for a perfect life story.
 They are looking for predictability: can you do the work, learn fast, and communicate clearly with stakeholders.

 Practice a 20-second non-defensive context line, then pivot to evidence.
-Evidence beats apology every time-especially in mock interviews where follow-ups reveal whether you are hiding or prepared.
+Evidence beats apology every time-especially in interview practice where follow-ups reveal whether you are hiding or prepared.

 Show currency with a tight stack story and a current problem you solved, even if it was a personal project, contract, or internal migration.